thoughtbot/maybe_haskell/book/monad/bind.md

         Nothing -> Nothing
 ```

-This code is almost offensively ugly, but it's the sort of code I write every
+This code is offensively ugly, but it's the sort of code I write every day in
-day in Ruby.
-We might hide it behind three-line methods each holding one level
+Ruby.
+We might hide it behind three-line methods each holding one level of
-of conditional, but it's there.
+conditional, but it's there.

 How does this code look with `(>>=)`?